Latency Adjustable Transformer Encoder for Language Understanding: Proposed Method

 The number of remaining word-vectors in each encoder layer is calculated according to the number of the layer input word-vectors and the $\alpha_{ER}$ hyper-parameter.
 Equation \eqref{eq1} presents the number of remaining word-vectors ($T_{l}$) at the output of encoder layer $l$.
 The minimum number of remaining word-vectors at each encoder output is limited to one.

 The effective number of processed word-vectors can be estimated using the number of word-vectors before and after the eliminate layer.
-Based on Table~\ref{tab1}, in each encoder layer, around 75\% of FLOPs occur after the self-attention layer.
+Based on Table~\ref{tab1}, in BERT-base, around 65\% of latency occur after the self-attention layer.
 Equation \eqref{eq2} presents the effective number of Processed word-vectors ($PW_l$) in layer $l$.

 Hence,